Rohith1905/impetus24/README.md

 ## Academic Assistant Backend Solution

 ### Overview
-Our backend solution is designed to cater to the academic needs of Varun, a dedicated student at the University Visvesvaraya College of Engineering (UVCE).
+Our backend solution is designed to cater to the academic needs of Varun.
 It provides a robust platform to streamline his academic tasks, ensuring effective management of courses, assignments, attendance, expenses, and deadlines.

 #### Features Implemented
 - **Test Score Tracker**